cph-cachet/carp.sensing-flutter/packages/carp_polar_package/README.md

 SamplingPackageRegistry().register(PolarSamplingPackage());
 `````

-> **NOTE** that the Polar device `identifier` must be specified for the phone to connect to the device via BLE.
+**NOTE** that the Polar device `identifier` must be specified before the phone can connect to the device via BLE.
 This entails that a Polar device and its probes should not be connected and resumed, before the device identifier is know.

-Also note that the package does not handle permissions.
-This should be done on an app level.
+Also note that the package does not handle permissions for Bluetooth scanning / connectivity.
+This should be handled on an app level.